soujanya1009/Expense_Tracker/README.md

 🔗**Expense Tracker**

  A Python-based desktop application to manage and analyze personal expenses with a clean and user-friendly GUI.
-Built using Tkinter for the interface, MySQL for database storage, and Matplotlib for expense visualization.
+Built using Tkinter for the interface, MySQL for database storage, and Matplotlib for expense         visualization

  🔗**Features**